 1. What is Southern Gothic?

 Southern Gothic is a literary style that became popular in the 19th century as a subgenre of Gothicism.
-While relating to both the English and American Gothic tradition, Southern Gothic actually deals with the South’s dark past, tensions and deviations.
+While relating to both the English and American Gothic tradition, Southern Gothic actually deals with the South’s grim and dark past, tensions and deviations.

 Like Gothic literature, Southern Gothic also depends upon subjects like grotesque and macabre; however, in contrast, it doesn’t use them to create suspense or fear.
 Rather, it uses them to dissect social issues and highlight the cultural climate of the American South.

 Southern Gothic literature became widely popular American literary genre during the 20th century.

 It was the historical backdrop of the post-Civil War South that made it a perfect landscape for the writers to explore dark and brooding Gothic themes.

 The Civil War was a grotesque experience for the people of the South.
 It remained in their memories for a very long time.
 That’s why Gothic literature of the South is replete with elements of that grotesqueness.

 The writers of this genre highlighted the South’s history of slavery, racism, violence, and the fear of the outside world.
 Their main purpose was to expose the prevailing social issues and explore the question of moral integrity.